Staff Spotlight - Dr Akram Alomainy

 I would advise them to make sure the get the best of all resources available to them especially online and also access to state-of-the-art research and leading laboratories not only in the UK but globally.
 I would encourage them to find more about how they can get involved through their projects in areas they are passionate about and also engage with their colleagues and staff since this has always led to exciting work and more enjoyable learning experience.

-10. If you could invent/create one thing in EE, what would it be -and how close are 'we' to achieving this?
+10. If you could invent/create one thing, what would it be -and how close is the indusrty to achieving this?

 Shall I dare and say ‘Flying Cars’ or the ‘Talking Fridge’ … Only kidding!
 It actually would be nanobots for targeted drug delivery and better diagnosis of medical cases that can also be used through nano-scale networks in preventive solutions.
 I believe we are getting closer to this with the work done globally including some in our group and also the recent reports about nano-scale robots using origami principles that can navigate through mazes and obstacles.